 This 1,000 words post explains how the EU (Withdrawal) Bill works and addresses some of the main constitutional concerns it raises.
 A longer and more technical analysis of the Bill can be found here.

-In this 1,000 words post I analyse and reflect upon the Supreme Court’s judgment in R (Miller) v Secretary of State for Exiting the European Union UKSC 5.
-Since writing this post, I have completed work on a longer article on Miller for the Cambridge Law Journal.
-A pre-publication version of the article can be downloaded here.
+In this 1,000 words post I analyse and reflect upon the Supreme Court’s judgment in R (Miller) v Secretary of State for Exiting the European Union UKSC 5, in which it was held that the Government could not rely on prerogative power for the purpose of triggering the Brexit process.

 My series of 1,000 words posts sets out to explain key public law principles and issues concisely and accessibly.
 It’s aimed primarily at law students, but may be of interest to others who are new to the subject.